alexgr0401/jdbc-template-tacos/README.md

 # JDBC template tacos
-JDBC template for tacos using Thymeleaf template and Spring Boot framework.
+template for tacos using Thymeleaf template and Spring Boot framework.